Methodology

 Handling new findings

-Findings surfaced during continuous monitoring enter the same remediation workflow used in the initial engagement.
+Findings surfaced during monitoring enter the same remediation workflow used in the initial engagement.
 Critical findings trigger immediate notification to the entity's point of contact; lower-severity findings are grouped into a monthly report.

 Deliverable